Elm Leaf Beetle management

 Elm Leaf Beetle with both beetle and larvae damage to leaf

-Neighbouring Elm trees, one with, and one without soil injection treatment
+Neighbouring Elm trees, one with, and one without chemical treatment

-Same Elm trees the next season after soil treatment of both trees
+Same Elm trees the next season after treatment of both trees

 Elm Leaf Beetle and eggs